Phone: +49 271 740 3799

 Given a multiparticle quantum state, one may ask whether it can be represented as a thermal state of some Hamiltonian with k-particle interactions only.
 The distance from the exponential family defined by these thermal states can be considered as a measure of complexity of a given state.
 We investigate the resulting optimization problem and show how symmetries can be exploited to simplify the task of finding the nearest thermal state in a given exponential family.
 We also present an algorithm for the computation of the complexity measure and consider specific examples to demonstrate its applicability.

-Matthias Kleinmann, Tobias J. Osborne, Volkher B. Scholz and Albert H. Werner
+Matthias Kleinmann, Tobias J. Osborne, Volkher B. Scholz, Albert H. Werner

 Typical local measurements in generalised probabilistic theories: emergence of quantum bipartite correlations